NikolaosSamperis/PlaqueMS-Platform/README.md

   <img src="images/Protein_annotations_page.png" width="70%">
 </p>

-The Proteins module enables querying of protein information using gene names or UniProt accession IDs.
+The Proteins module focuses on **protein-level metadata and annotation retrieval**.

 Users can:
+- Query proteins using gene names or UniProt accession IDs
 - Retrieve protein annotations and mappings
-- Explore protein presence across experiments
+- Explore protein presence across experiments and datasets
-- Access harmonised identifiers across datasets

-This module supports efficient navigation between molecular entities and experimental data.
+This module acts as a **linking layer between biological entities and experimental data**, enabling consistent navigation across cohorts.

 ---